 Buy your copy here: “Another Look: Growing up in the Jim Crow South” by Betsy Bunn

-When I was first starting out as an independent graphic designer, well before I even dreamed of starting a business, managing people, all the stuff I LOVE about my job now… I got a call from a good friend who was writing a book and was interested in hiring me on for some illustrations.
+When I was first starting out as an independent graphic designer, well before I even dreamed of starting a business, building brands, all the stuff I LOVE about my job now… I got a call from a good friend who was writing a book and was interested in hiring me on for some illustrations.
 Admittedly, at the time, that wasn’t something I had a whole lot of experience with, but with a degree in studio art under my belt I figured I could take a decent stab at it.

 Boy… am I glad I did.
 The experience of illustrating “Another Look: Growing up in the Jim Crow South” by Betsy Bunn, was eye-opening in so many ways.
 The art was fun, as art almost always is, but at times it was also a little uncomfortable.
 Betsy’s stories paint a picture of what it was like for her as a very young, white girl growing up in the Jim Crow south, as the daughter of educated, liberal parents.
 She tells the story of sneaking her brother’s binoculars to look out her bedroom window at night to get a better look at the burning crosses just miles away… We get to journey across the train tracks to the segregated part of town to deliver library books, knowing full-well that it was against the rules to do so… Through Betsy’s lens, we get to experience the world of hateful racism from the perspective of a curious child.